open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions/README.md

 ### AttachLogsToActivityEvent

-Adds a log processor which will convert log messages into events and attach them to the currently running Activity.
+Adds a log processor which will convert log messages into events and attach them to the currently running `Activity`.

 ## Traces

 ### AutoFlushActivityProcessor

-Processor that flushes its containing TracerProvider if an ended activity matches a predicate.
-Note that this processor must be added *after* exporter related span processors.
+Processor that flushes its containing `TracerProvider` if an ended `Activity` matches a predicate.
+Note that this processor must be added *after* exporter related `Activity` processors.

 Example of AutoFlushActivityProcessor usage:

 ```cs
 public static TracerProviderBuilder AddMyExporter(this TracerProviderBuilder builder, MyExporterOptions options)
 {